jonilaserson/npc_assistant/README.md

 - API keys secured in Netlify Functions (never exposed to client)
 - User authentication required for all operations
-- Firestore rules enforce user data isolation
+- Firestore rules enforce user data isolation:
+  - Personal NPCs stored in `users/{userId}/npcs`
+  - Shared NPCs stored in `users/{userId}/shared_npcs`
+  - Each user can only access their own collections
 - Environment variables for sensitive configuration
 - Cloudinary secure image uploads